 Where did your tactics come from..?

-New Zealand close country small group tactics were originally derived from experience working with the British forces against communist terrorists during the Malayan Emergency in the mid-1950's, and later during 'Confrontation' with Indonesia.
+New Zealand close country small group tactics were originally derived from experience working with British forces against communist terrorists during the Malayan Emergency in the mid-1950's, and during 'Confrontation' with Indonesia in the mid-1960's.
 These tactics were further refined by each company while in South Vietnam and passed as 'valuable lessons learnt' to the next infantry company to deploy.
 The genre forthe tactics was based on stealth, unpredictability, and ambush.
 An example of just how quiet can be read here.